nystudio107/minify/README.md

 If you've already implemented a caching system to reduce server response time, adding `{% minify %}` tags to the mix is a natural.

-## Minify environmentVariables
+## Minify craft.config settings

-Minify offers two `environmentVariables` (set in your `config/general.php`) to allow you to control its behavior:
+Minify offers two `craft.config` (set in your `config/general.php`) to allow you to control its behavior:

 `disableTemplateMinifying` if set to `true` then Minify will not minify anything